PP-Module for LiFi Access Systems

 FCS_RADSEC_EXT.2.1

-The TSF shall implement [assignment: list of allowed TLS versions] and reject all other TLS and SSL versions.
-The TLS implementation shall support the following ciphersuites for use when acting as a RADIUS over TLS client: [assignment: list of supported ciphersuites].
+The TSF shall implement [assignment: list of allowed TLS versions] when acting as a RADIUS over TLS client that supports the following ciphersuites: [assignment: list of supported ciphersuites].

 FCS_RADSEC_EXT.2.2